phamdoan/react-apollo-graphql-mysql-webpack/README.md

-1. Import sql into your database
+1. Import sql into your database: File graphql-database.sql
 2. Into the server directory :
 Installing dependancies  and run
 ```